METEORITES IN YOUR OWN BACK YARD

 Put your material to be washed into one of your plastic dishes with water.
 Hold a strong magnet against the bottom and stir it up good so that all of the magnetically attracted material sticks to the magnet.
 Pour of the muddy water and bits of leaves and such.
 Repeat.
 Repeat.
 Repeat.
 Now let your remaining material dry. (this may take a day or so) Repeat the process without the water (dry washing) in the following manner.
 Holding the magnet firmly against the bottom of the container, turn it upside down and tap it against a surface covered with paper.
 This will dislodge a lot of the terrestrial dust.
 By doing it over a surface covered with paper, you can retrieve your sample if you accidentally dump the entire mess out of the container.
 This really beats fishing it out of the bottom of a garbage can.

 Next just filter your dust through the larger screen and then the smaller screen.
-The micrometeorites will, for the most part fall through both screens along with a bunch of very small pieces of iron stained silicate matter, terrestrial magnetite dust (black angular particles), and miscellaneous magnetically attracted junk.
+Any micrometeorites, along with other magnetic debris, will fall through both screens along with a bunch of very small pieces of iron stained silicate matter, terrestrial magnetite dust (black angular particles), and miscellaneous magnetically attracted junk.
 Make a quick microscopic scan of the larger material that you have sorted with your screens before discarding... you never know.
 The trick to collecting micrometeorites is really in this washing, drying, and sorting procedure.
 Collecting a glob of muck is easy.
 Ideally, over several evening you will reduce the entire pound or so to a few grams of concentrate.

 What will the meteorites look like?

-Micrometeorites look, for the most part, like small black metallic or glassy spheres.
+Micrometeorite, or ablation spherules, look for the most part like small black metallic or glassy spheres.
 Place you meteorite dust concentrate in a dish and shake aside the larger stuff.
 Look at the result under a microscope.
 These are about the smallest things in the sample except for a few natural magnetite grains.
 I'm always amazed at what I find.
-Not all of the small metallic spheres that you see will be extraterrestrial, but a large portion of them will.
+Not all of the small metallic spheres that you see will be extraterrestrial, but a small portion of them will.

-Sorting the spheres from the concentrate can be done with a fine paint brush with all but 2 hairs removed.
-Dip hairs in alcohol, pick up sphere, tap into other container.
+Sorting the spheres from the concentrate can be done with a fine paint brush with all but 2 hairs removed. the process is simple: Dip hairs in alcohol, pick up sphere, tap into other container.
 This process is very tedious.

 A few last notes.
-Because much of what you will find is the result of ablation or the upper atmospheric destruction of gram sized masses, frequency of falls might be greater after meteor showers such as the Leonids and Perseids.
+Because part of what you will find is the result of ablation (meaning the burning away of meteorites in the atmosphere) or the upper atmospheric destruction of gram sized masses, frequency of falls might be greater after meteor showers such as the Leonids and Perseids.
 Recent research seems to be indicating that some of this material is not ablation products, but rather relatively unaltered materials that tell us a lot about the local environment of space.
 Some particles known as 'cosmic dust' are so small upon entering the atmosphere that they don't experience ablation in the manner of larger meteorites.
 These 'cosmic dust' particles are much smaller and quite scarce, however, and will not typically be the metallic or glassy spheres you are observing though your microscope.
-Microspherules might be found in greater abundance during snow and rainstorms since precipitation helps to carry the material out of atmospheric winds that might otherwise keep them aloft.
+Microspherules might also be found in greater abundance during snow and rainstorms since precipitation helps to carry the material out of atmospheric winds that might otherwise keep them aloft.

-Where can I learn more about the science of micrometeorites?
+Where can I learn more about the science of microspherules?

 Have fun and good luck.

-This article was originally written for the web and then published in a meteorite magazine called Voyage.
+This article is adapted and updated from one that was originally published in a meteorite magazine called Voyage.
 Though it was a great magazine, it is no longer in print, so I'm re-posting this here for those who are interested.
 I've had some great feedback from people who have used this information to put together educational programs or science projects.
 I'd love to hear what you have done with it.
 As with anything I write, please correct me if you notice anything wrong.